Shipra Khanna

 Shipra Khanna (born 17 November 1981) is an Indian celebrity chef, restaurateur, author and television personality.
 She is best known for winning the second season of the Indian television show MasterChef India (2012) at the age of 29.

-Personal life
+Early life and education

 Born and brought up in Shimla, she went to school at Loreto Convent.
-She won the second season of Masterchef as a single mother.

 Career

 After winning MasterChef India (season 2), Shipra had a television show as a celebrity chef on Food Food, and went on to star in more televised cooking shows both in India and overseas.